 - brain imaging tests

 Dementia is more common in people over the age of 65, but it can also affect younger people.
-Early onset of the disease can begin as young as the 30s, 40s, or 50s.
+Early onset of the disease can begin when people are in their 30s, 40s, or 50s.
 With treatment and early diagnosis, you can slow the progression of the disease and maintain mental function.
 The treatments may include medications, cognitive training, and therapy.

 You can take steps to improve cognitive health and reduce your or your loved one’s risk.
 This includes keeping the mind active with word puzzles, memory games, and reading.
 Being physically active, getting at least 150 minutes of exercise per week, and making other healthy lifestyle changes can also lower your risk.
 Examples of lifestyle changes include stopping smoking if you smoke and eating a diet rich in: